 Classroom poems live here!
 Click on the picture above for a page of school poems.
 The best thing about classroom poems is that they are a fun and painless way to add literature to your curriculum.
 We have many pages of school poems as well as simple poetry lessons.
-Check them out!

 The best classroom poems are those written by students.
 Budding young poets often get their first taste of poetry in the classroom.
 Click on the picture above for links to all you need to teach poetry in the classroom.